mappls-api/mappls-web-maps-js/README.md

 | 3.0 | Initial Commit  |Mappls API Team ([MS](https://github.com/mamtasharma117))|

 ## Introduction
-The Interactive Maps JavaScript SDK for Web helps render and display map tiles while customizing the map's look and feel on mobile or web browser.
-Mappls (MapmyIndia) is India's leading Map provider, and produces various SDKs, including Web SDKs (JavaScript libraries) for mobile-friendly interactive maps which are easy to use & high on performance.
+The Mappls web Maps JS helps render and display map tiles while customizing the map's look and feel on mobile or web browser.
+Mappls (MapmyIndia) is India's leading Map provider, and produces various JS for mobile-friendly interactive maps which are easy to use & high on performance.
-This SDK is a collection of classes and functions that can be used to implement a host of map features.
+This JS is a collection of classes and functions that can be used to implement a host of map features.

 **Features:**

--   **Zoom**: Pan-able map of India with 19 zoom levels, 22 being the highest (most detailed) and 4 being the lowest (country level) map display.
+-   **Zoom**: Pan-able map of India 22 zoom level being the highest (most detailed) and 1 being the lowest (world level) map display.
 -   **Overlays**: The map is the key for any sort of business and understanding this, we at Mappls provide quick default overlays to reduce the boiler plate code for your code base.
     -   **Map Markers (Pushpins)**: Point to any location using default pushpin behaviors and provide it your own style to make it look more tailored for your application.
 Note: Have a look at the Plug-ins section to find out what makes it cooler.
     -   **Info Windows (Pop-ups)**: On a Map Clicking is a native behavior understanding this, we provide out of the box info windows such that if a pushpin is clicked an info window pops up open and you can show your content related to that location there.
 You can style it to make it behave as required for your UI to be magnificent.